dmhenaopa/holbertonschool-low_level_programming/0x17-doubly_linked_lists/README.md

 This folder contains

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work well on other distributions, versions or operative systems.
+The programs and functions will be compiled with gcc 4.8.4.
+The prototypes of all the functions should be included in your header file called  `lists.h`

 ### Usage:
 For the C file, we need to use the compiler GCC: